 The complaint process begins when a written complaint is received by Commission staff.
-If the complaint falls outside the Commission's authority, such as a complaint about an attorney or about a judge's legal decision, the complaint is dismissed\.
+If the Commission determines that the complaint falls outside the Commission's authority, such as a complaint about an attorney or about a judge's legal decision, the complaint is dismissed^{} by the Commission.
 If the complaint appears to be within the Commission's authority, a case number is assigned to the complaint and an initial investigation is begun.

 During the initial investigation stage, a complaint is examined to determine if there is enough evidence to warrant a further investigation.
-Generally, this process includes close examination of the written complaint (including any evidence or explanation attached), and an inspection of any relevant court documents.
+Generally, this process includes close examination of the written complaint (including any evidence or explanation attached), an inspection of any relevant court documents, and, if applicable, review of court hearing audio.

-If the Commission determines that there is no reliable evidence supporting the complaint, it is dismissed\.
+If the Commission determines that there is no reliable evidence supporting the complaint, it is $dismissed^$ by the Commission at a meeting.

-If the Commission determines that the complaint has enough substance to warrant action, the judge in question is notified and given an opportunity to respond.
-During this stage, the judge may receive a private informal adjustment, private discipline, or, after a determination of probable cause, formal charges may issue.
-If the investigation reveals that the complaint was unfounded, the complaint will be dismissed\.
+If the Commission determines the complaint appears to have enough substance to warrant action, the judge in question is notified and given an opportunity to respond.
+During this stage, the judge may provide information showing the complaint to be unfounded, may receive a private informal admonishment, or private counseling.
+The Commission may, after a determination of probable cause, issue formal charges of one or more violations of the Code of Judicial Conduct.
 The issuing of formal charges by the Commission starts a period of formal discovery, where both the Special Counsel hired by the Commission and the accused judge gather evidence and information to support their respective positions.

 After the formal discovery period, a public hearing is held.
 The hearing is usually conducted by the Commission (but it is possible that a Special Master could be appointed).
 Special Counsel presents the case against the judge and the judge will often hire an attorney for his or her defense.
-There are two possible outcomes from the public hearing; either the charges are dismissed, or the Commission finds the judge guilty of misconduct and recommends sanctions to the Alaska Supreme Court.
+There are two possible outcomes from the public hearing; either the charges are dismissed, or the Commission finds the judge committed misconduct and recommends sanctions to the Alaska Supreme Court.